| News

 suggested that the calcium channel blocker isradapine is associated

+with more strokes and cardiovascular complications than hydrochlorothiazide.[4]
 Finally, while I acknowledge a mix-up with the paper by Tuomilehto

 et al,[5] I did not mention the SHEP trial by Curb et al.